zunit-zsh/zunit/contributing.md

 ## Submitting a pull request

+- Most pull requests should target the `next` branch, so they can be included in the next release.
+- Urgent bug fixes may be targeted to the `master` branch, and a new patch release will be created immediately after they are merged.
+If in doubt, ask.
 - Non-trivial changes are often best discussed in an issue first, to prevent you from doing unnecessary work.
 - For ambitious tasks, you should try to get your work in front of the community for feedback as soon as possible.
 Open a pull request as soon as you have done the minimum needed to demonstrate your idea.
 At this early stage, don't worry about making things perfect, or 100% complete.
 Add a [WIP] prefix to the title, and describe what you still need to do.
 This lets reviewers know not to nit-pick small details or point out improvements you already know you need to make.
 - New features should be accompanied with tests and documentation.